IDIAMath/WP-MATH-MA/docs/multidimensional_functions/2D_function_positive_definite_hessian.md

        &- \left( {@Fdxy@} \right)^2
 \end{align*} \] .</p>
 <p> Nullifying and solving the equation leads to the eigenvalues \(\lambda_1\) and \(\lambda_2\).
 They can be evaluated for a point \((x,y)\). </p>
 <p> If these expressions become larger than zero for the point \((x,y)\), we say the hessian is positive-definite.
-This gives a possibility to check, whether a stationary point is actually a maximum.
-The procedure is comparable to the confirmation of maxima using the second derivative of a 1D function. </p>
+This gives a possibility to check, whether a stationary point is actually a minimum.
+The procedure is comparable to the confirmation of minima using the second derivative of a 1D function. </p>
 <p> Let's check for the stationary point \(({@ev(x0, numer)@},{@ev(y0, numer)@})\)!
 The resulting eigenvalues are:
 \[\begin{align*}
 \lambda_1 &= {@ev(lamb, ev(evs[1], numer, x= x0, y = y0))@} \\
 \lambda_2 &= {@ev(lamb, ev(evs[2], numer, x= x0, y = y0))@}
 \end{align*} \]
 </p>
-<p> Now we know this stationary point is a maximum, since its Hessian is positive-definite! </p>
+<p> Now we know this stationary point is a minimum, since its Hessian is positive-definite! </p>
 ```

 ## Potential response tree